farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 9. Select **Next.**

-10. In the **Optional settings** window, select **Roles (User: no admin center access)**.
+10. In the **Optional settings** window, select **Roles (User: no administration access)**.

-11. Under **Roles (User: no admin center access)**, the **User (no admin center access)** option is selected by default.
+11. Under this section, the **User (no admin center access)** option is selected by default.
 Select the **Admin center access** option instead.
-By doing so, the most commonly used Microsoft 365 administrator roles are enabled below this option.
+By doing so, the most commonly used Microsoft 365 administrator roles are enabled below this option. <br/>

-	Select the **Global administrator** check box.
+	Select the **Global administrator** check box. <br/>

+	**Warning:** Note the warning message that's displayed after selecting the **Global Administrator** role for Holly.
+Your lab hosting provider created several test user accounts in your Microsoft 365 tenant for this training.
+In doing so, four of those accounts were assigned the Global Administrator role, which, as a best practice, is the maximum number of recommended accounts for this role.
+When you just assigned this role to Holly, Adatum now has five Global Administrators, which exceeds this best practice threshold and triggered this warning message.
+You will continue in this lab having Holly assigned as a Global Administrator.
+Just keep in mind this best practice when you work in your real-world Microsoft 365 deployment.

 12. Select the **Show all by category** option that appears after the list of the most commonly used roles.
 This displays the complete list of administrator roles sorted by category.

 13. Scroll through the list of roles.
 In the **Global** category, the **Global Administrator** role should be selected (if you didn't select it in the prior step, then select it now).
 Continue scrolling down to the **Security & Compliance** category, and then select the **Attack Simulation Administrator** and **Security Administrator** roles. <br/>

-	**Note:** The Global Administrator role provides access to most Microsoft 365 functionality; however, it does not provide access to everything.
+	**Note:** The Global Administrator role provides access to most of the standard Microsoft 365 administrative functionality; however, it does not provide access to everything.
 Therefore, even Global Admins require some additional roles to provide specific permissions that are not included in the Global Admin role.

 14. Select **Next**.

 15. On the **Review and finish** window, review your selections.
 If anything needs to be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything is correct, select **Finish adding**.

+16. On the **Holly Dickson added to active users** page, select **Close**

 16. Remain logged into LON-CL1 with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 4 - Assign RBAC to a Microsoft 365 user account in the Microsoft 365 Defender portal

-In the prior task, you successfully added the Global administrator role to Holly Dickson's account.
+In the prior task, you successfully created a user account for Holly Dickson, and you assigned her the Global administrator role.
 This role will provide Holly with the majority of privileges needed to manage Adatum's Microsoft 365 tenant.
-It's important to note that not every Microsoft 365 role is available for selection when adding a user account.
+It's important to note that not every Microsoft 365 role is available for selection when adding a user account in the Microsoft 365 admin center.
 For example, to assign permissions for archiving, auditing, and retention policies, you must do so in the Exchange admin center.

 Another example is the Organization Management role group, which can only be assigned in the Microsoft 365 Defender portal.
 This role group provides permissions to manage Exchange objects and their properties in the Exchange organization.
 Members of this role group can also delegate role groups and management roles in the organization.
-Holly will require this role to complete the remaining lab exercises in this course.
-You will also assign this role group to Lynne Robbins so that Lynne can view Alerts in the Microsoft 365 Defender portal.
+Holly will require this role group to complete the remaining lab exercises in this course.
+In this task, you will assign Holly this role group, and you will also assign it to Lynne Robbins so that Lynne can view alerts in the Microsoft 365 Defender portal in a later lab.

-1. In your **Edge** browser, you should still have a tab open for the **Microsoft 365 admin center**.
-If so, then select this tab and proceed to the next step; otherwise, navigate to the **Office 365 home** page, log in as your tenant admin account, navigate to the **Microsoft 365 admin center**, and then in the left-hand navigation pane, select **Show all**.
+1. In your **Edge** browser, you should still have the **Microsoft 365 admin center** open from the prior task.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane under **Admin centers**, select **Security**.
 This opens the Microsoft 365 Defender portal in a new tab.